Don't Date After Divorce Until You Can Truthfully Answer 7 Questions

 Advertisement

 Not everyone dates for the same reason.
 Maybe your goal is hooking up, validating that you’re desirable, companionship, finding a relationship or even searching for your real soul mate.
-Although it's possible to pursue more than one goal at a time, you’ll have the best luck if you can narrow it down.
-Each of these goals require a different type and quality of focus.
+Although it's possible to pursue more than one goal at a time, you’ll have the best of luck if you can narrow it down.
+Each of these goals requires a different type and quality of focus.

 Advertisement